aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/saving-a-document/Specify Save Options/_index.md

 The following code example shows how to set this property and save the document:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithOoXML-updateLastSavedTimeProperty.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithOoXML-updateLastSavedTimeProperty.java" >}}

 ## Save Black and White Image with One Bit Per Pixel Format